omznc/nrush/README.md

 # nrush 🦀

-> A speedy way to update all packages in a Node/Bun project. (probably) less featured, less tested, and less
+> A speedy way to update all packages in a Node/Bun project, written in Rust.
-> reliable alternative to npm-check-updates, but hey, it's blazingly fast 🔥